 - Offer safe homes and alternative housing and/or influence and work with other sectors to reduce family and sexual violence.

-- Collect and promote inclusive and culturally appropriate information, disseminate positive messaging, share up-to-date NZ data
+- Collect and promote inclusive and culturally appropriate information, disseminate positive messaging, share up-to-date New Zealand data.

 Through our donations we also hope to help rainbow and youth sectors to: